Social Justice & Outreach

 The Social Justice and Outreach Commission extends the radical welcome practiced at St. Paul’s into the community, by creating awareness of social issues and by providing opportunities for parishioners to put the gospel message into practice through social justice and charity work.

-A major partnership St. Paul’s has is with the Norwalk International Academy at Brien McMahon and Norwalk High Schools that serves the needs of incoming refugee students.
+St. Paul’s is in partnership with the Norwalk International Academy at Brien McMahon and Norwalk High Schools that serves the needs of incoming refugee students.
 Fleeing the consequences of life in drug cartel, war-torn countries like Guatemala and Honduras, the teens we encounter have risked their lives to reach safety.
 Many have witnessed or been the victims of incredible violence.
 St. Paul’s members serve as tutors and companions as students learn English and develop math skills.
 Volunteers need not speak Spanish; nor do they need to have a formal teaching background.

-Listen to a recent WPKN radio interview about St. Paul’s participation.
+Listen to a WPKN radio interview about St. Paul’s participation.

 Through its members and collectively as a parish, St. Paul’s responds to needs in the wider United States and around the world.
 We team with agencies such as Episcopal Relief and Development, and the Diocese of Connecticut, to help when situations — such as an earthquake in Haiti or typhoon in the Philippines — arise.